rhyse302/trackrv2/README.md

 # What is Trackr?

   Trackr is a time management tool.
 I found the list of movies and shows I wanted to watch kept growing over the years, and nothing was ever getting checked off.
 So I decided to do something about it.
 It started as a spreadsheet, I took all of my movies and shows, their runtimes, and what services they were on and kept an Excel doc.
 Since I was working and in college, it was a lifesaver being able to say *"This show is only 8 hours long, I can do that."* and then knocking out the larger shows over Christmas break.
 But maintaining that list eventually became a chore.
 I found myself annoyed any time something caught my interest, since I'd have to scour for the streaming services and calculate the runtime for another show.
 So I thought to myself, *"What if I had a tool to do that for me?"* And that is how Trackr was born.
 I don't just want to give you a tool to help organize your time, but I want to make you feel good for checking things off.
 For me, this tool is also a great way for me to learn React.
-But for you, I want this to be a tool that's free, easy, and pleasant to use.
+But for you, I want this to be a tool that's free, convenient, and easy to use.

   Trackr has been deployed on Vercel!
 [You can visit now!](https://trackrv2.vercel.app)

+NOTE: After doing some digging on the abnormal behavior of shows (Season 0 of everything, and many seasons of Judge Judy having 0 episodes) I have determined this to be an issue with TMDB API, and not an issue with Trackr, as frustrating as that is since it means I cannot fix it.

 ---

+## Big Update!

-## What's New?
+### What's New?

-- Search finally works!
-As of now you can only search TV shows, but fixing that shouldn't be too much work.
-- The ListButton now takes the entire item as a single props argument.
-This will let me reduce the API calls as I work on a data manager that will handle the watchlist for us.
-- Begun the work on a data manager that will allow me to track every aspect of a show, so we can actually track progress on a multitude of levels.
+- Whole new data structure!
+A lot more information is being stored and processed, so I know have the resources available to begin doing things like runtime calculations and progress bars.
+(To see for yourself, there are 2 JSON files in the *'scripts'* directory. **dummyEntry** is the original concept I typed up as a reference, and **sampleData** is actual data pulled from a more refined version of that implementation.)
+- Migrated EVERYTHING to use the new data structure!
+(ListButtons, WatchList, etc.)
+- Progress bars will now only appear if the media in question is a show AND the show is on your watchlist.
+- Progress bars work now!
+At the moment, you will have to refresh the page for the progress bar to update, though this will (hopefully) be fixed later.
+(NOTE: The progress bar on the watchlist page is still a dummy.)
+- If a show is on your watchlist, episodes will have a checkbox to mark as watched.
+- When an episode is marked as watched, the still image will fade a little.
+- Fixed a bug with season selection, now they will be listed properly.
+(NOTE: Selecting Specials (Season 0) still returns nothing.)

 ---